nimbix/jardoc/docs/kns_apps_tutorial.md

                 "kubernetes_version": "",
 ```

 * `kubernetes_version` allows to specify the Kubernetes version to be used for the K3S nested cluster.
 Format is `v1.X.Y` with `X` the major and `Y` the minor versions.
 For example: `v1.28.11`.
-See the compatibility matrix [here.](https://vcluster.com/docs/v0.19/deploying-vclusters/compat-matrix)
+Supported versions at this time are v1.30.2, v1.29.6, v1.28.11 and v1.27.15.

 ### 2.2.
 Ingress parameters